microsoft/PowerApps-Samples/cds/orgsvc/C#/SpecifyQueueItem/README.md

 1. Checks for the current version of the org.
 2. The `Queue` method creates a private queue instance and set its property values.
-3. The `QueueItem` method creates a new instance of queueitem and intialize its properties.
+3. The `QueueItem` method creates a new instance of queueitem and initialize its properties.

 ### Demonstrate